jaketothepast/node-http-proxy/README.md

 The directory `./test` includes Python based tests intended to stress the proxy.
-To run them, install the requirements with Pip, then run `python3 test_proxy.py`
+To run them, install the requirements with Pip, then run `python3 test_proxy.py`.
+Ensure the proxy is running by running `node index.js` before testing.

 # TODO

-1. Setup a server that listens on a port
+1. ~~Setup a server that listens on a port~~
-2. Write a rudimentary parsing routine.
+2. ~~Write a rudimentary parsing routine.~~
-3. Get Jest tests set up for the parsing routine
+3. Get Jest tests set up for the parsing routine.
-4. Get Vagrantfile so can test with an actual browser that asks for a proxy
+4. Get Vagrantfile so can test with an actual browser that asks for a proxy.
-5. Implement forwarding an HTTP request to the host after requesting it
+5. Implement forwarding an HTTP request to the host after requesting it.
-6. Return forwarded HTTP request to client after response is returned.
+6. Return response from forwarded HTTP request to client.
+7. Add some sort of backing store for keeping track of how many requests go to certain hosts.
+8. Add blocking for going over time limits on hosts.